 - 1. A fully executed contract inclusive of an approved line-item budget (CIP signed and CSC Leon counter-signed). - 2.
 A Certificate of Insurance as documentation of the coverage required by the contract. - 3.
 The CIPs organization chart. - 4.
 The CIPs official certificate of business registration with the Florida Department of State, Division of Corporations (SunBiz). - 5.
 IRS Non-profit status determination documentation, if applicable. - 6.
 Letters of Agreement from partner organizations, if applicable. - 7.
-Full program operational budget without CSC Leon funding. - 8.
-Either a current independent audit report or an official copy of the entity's IRS Form 990, as required by CSC Leon policy and contract.
+Full program operational budget without CSC Leon funding.

+8. Either a current independent audit report or an official copy of the entity's IRS Form 990, as required by CSC Leon policy and contract.
+The CIP should abide by Fla.
+Stat.
+496 Section 407 for determination as to which annual financial statement must be filed.